pcorey/pcorey.github.io/_posts/2018-02-19-from-bytes-to-mnemonic-using-elixir.markdown

 ---
 layout: post
 title:  "From Bytes to Mnemonic using Elixir"
-description: "Bitcoin's BIP-39 is a clever algorithm for transforming random binaries into easy to remember mnemonics.
+excerpt: "Bitcoin's BIP-39 is a clever algorithm for transforming random binaries into easy to remember mnemonics.
 Let's flex our programming muscles and implement it using Elixir!"
 author: "Pete Corey"
 date:   2018-02-19
 tags: ["Elixir", "Bitcoin", "Mastering Bitcoin"]